 1. Relation to Undeveloped Areas: When a proposed subdivision adjoins undeveloped land, streets within the proposed subdivision shall be arranged to allow access to the adjoining undeveloped land this may require multiple connections to multiple adjacent undeveloped parcels.
-The maximum distance between connections to undeveloped lands shall no exceed 600 feet.
+The maximum distance between connections to undeveloped lands shall not exceed 600 feet.
 Streets within the proposed subdivision shall be constructed to the boundary lines of the tract to be developed, unless prevented by topography or other physical conditions or granted by a variance.
 A variance may not be requested to eliminate connectivity to any street proposed on the most recently adopted Functional Classification Map.
-2. Relation to Developed Areas: The subdivider shall arrange the streets to provide for the continuation of streets between adjacent developed properties ~~when such continuation is necessary for the convenient movement of traffic, to provide~~ effective provision of emergency services and efficient provision of utilities.
-Such provision may be waived ~~where the adjacent land use is incompatible with the proposed subdivision, or~~ when prevented by topography or other physical conditions.
+2. Relation to Developed Areas: The subdivider shall arrange the streets to provide for the continuation of streets between adjacent developed properties, to provide effective provision of emergency services and efficient provision of utilities.
+Such provision may be waived when prevented by topography or other physical conditions.
 3. Separation of Through and Local Traffic: Whenever a subdivision abuts or contains an existing or proposed highway, Arterial street or Collector street, the subdivider may be required, as a condition of approval, to provide frontage roads, reverse frontage lots with a no-access strip preventing access along the rear property lines, planting or fencing screens, shared accesses, or other treatment as may be necessary to adequately protect residential properties and to separate through and local traffic.
 4. Distance between Parallel Right-of-Way: Where a subdivision borders on or contains a railroad, limited access highway, canal, stream or ditch right-of-way, the subdivider may be required to provide a street or easement approximately parallel to and on each side of the right-of-way at a distance sufficient to allow for the operations and maintenance of the intervening land.
 Such distances shall also be determined with regard for the requirements of approach grades and future grade separation.
 5. Second Access: To facilitate traffic movement, the provision of emergency services, and the placement of utilities, all major subdivisions and subsequent minor subdivisions shall provide at least two means of vehicular access built to the standards of this Chapter and designed to ensure public health and safety.